amitfin/retry/README.md

 https://github.com/amitfin/retry/assets/19599059/318c2129-901f-4f6c-8e79-e155ae097ba4

 `retry.actions` wraps any service call inside the sequence of actions with `retry.call`. `retry.call` calls the original service with a background retry logic on failures.
 A complex sequence of actions with a nested structure and conditions is supported.
 The service traverses through the actions and identifies any service call.
 There is no impact or changes to the rest of the actions.
 The detailed behavior of `retry.call` is explained in the section below.
 However, the default behavior should be sufficient for the majority of the use-cases.
-A straightforward UI usage as demonstrated above should be the 1st step.
+A straightforward UI usage as demonstrated above should be the way to go.

+Note: This service should be used to increase the reliability of absolute state changes, like `light.turn_on`.
+However, it's not suitable for the following scenarios:
+1) When the order of the actions matters: background retries means that a successful service call can happen independently to the rest of the actions.
+2) For a relative state change: for example, `fan.increase_speed`. it's possible that a service call changes the state and then a failure happens.
+Calling it again might have an unintentional result.
+7) If a service call response is needed.

 ## `retry.call`